Veterans, for personal assistance contact

 Click below to review your admissions checklist.

-We offer a number of support services and amenities for veterans and their families including:
+Edison State offers a number of support services and amenities for veterans and their families including

-Financial Aid Assistance Assistance with applying for and utilizing your benefits and other financial aid.
+Financial Aid Assistance You are encouraged to explore all available financial aid opportunities.
+Our Financial Aid Specialists can assist you in applying for and utilizing your benefits and other aid.

 Academic Advising Educational planning and advising.
 Special emphasis on credit for skills gained in military services.